kube-rs/website/docs/controllers/observability.md

 !!! note "tokio-metrics"

-    New **experimental** runtime metrics are also availble for the tokio runtime via [tokio-metrics](https://github.com/tokio-rs/tokio-metrics).
+    New **experimental** runtime metrics are also available for the tokio runtime via [tokio-metrics](https://github.com/tokio-rs/tokio-metrics).

 ### External References